jitinchekka2/sahayak/README.md

-# Sahayak - AI-Powered Parent-Teacher Meeting Assistant
+# Sahayak - AI-Powered Teaching Assistant

 Sahayak is an AI-powered assistant designed to help teachers prepare for and conduct effective parent-teacher meetings.
 It analyzes student data to generate personalized talking points, meeting agendas, and summaries.